2020 Exploration Competition

 Nominated principal investigator

-- is responsible for the direction of the project and coordinating proposed activities, in conjunction with the co-principal investigator (if applicable);
+- is responsible for the direction of the project and the coordination of proposed research activities, in conjunction with the co-PI (if applicable);

-- completes and submits the NOI, LOI and application through the research administrator at their institution;
+- completes and submits the NOI and full application, through the research administrator at their institution;

-- assumes the administrative and financial responsibility for the grant; and
+- assumes administrative and financial responsibility for the grant; and

 - receives all related correspondence from the agencies.

-The NPI must be considered an independent researcher at their primary affiliation, defined as the primary organization where the individual is employed, is appointed or conducts research.
+The NPI must be considered an independent researcher at their primary affiliation.
+A primary affiliation is defined as the primary organization at which an individual is employed, appointed or conducts research.